gofed/gofed/README.md

 Running with -d option, the gofed checks if the dependency is already packaged in PkgDB.

 #### Check of up2date dependencides in Fedora
-To check if all dependecies are at least up2date in Fedora (e.g. kubernetes), run the following command on its Godeps.json file:
+To check if all dependecies of a package are at least up2date in Fedora (e.g. kubernetes), run the following command on its Godeps.json file:

    ```vim
    $ gofed check-deps Godeps.json